-The BTA Board of Directors is made up of five men and women who are passionate about Bermuda and bring a wealth of diverse corporate and tourism-related experience:
+The BTA Board of Directors is made up of seven men and women who are passionate about Bermuda and bring a wealth of diverse corporate and tourism-related experience:

 Phil Barnett is Managing Director and President of the Island Restaurant Group, operator of five restaurants, a brewery and an offsite catering operation.
 Prior to returning to Bermuda and founding IRG, he worked for the Spectra Group of Great Restaurants in Vancouver, BC.
 Barnett has served as a board member on the Bermuda Chamber of Commerce, ultimately serving a full term as Chamber president.
 Formerly a member of the Board of Education, he currently sits on the Board of the Bermuda Festival of the Performing Arts and is a member of the global YPO leadership organisation.

 Joseph Best, Jr. holds a Bachelor of Science in Business Management and Marketing degree from Cornell University and a Masters of Business Administration degree from Endicott College.
 He holds certifications in Risk and Information Systems Controls, Information Systems Audit and is a member of ISACA and the Institute of Risk Management.
 His professional career includes experience at Morgan Stanley, Ernst & Young, the Bermuda Monetary Authority, and the Internal Audit Department of the Bermuda Government.
 He serves on the Board’s Audit and Risk Committee.